unepwcmc/ProtectedPlanet/docs/servers.md

 There is a collection of [Ansible](http://ansible.com) scripts in `config/deploy/ansible` that can be used to provision new servers with the required stack (Ruby, Postgres, etc).
-All servers are provisioned with exactly the same scripts, and thus they are all identical apart from their instance size.

 If you need to install a new dependency on a machine, add some configuration, etc. you should add an Ansible task/role so that it is